-Cyclocross is a romantic and amazingly painful discipline of cycling.
+Cyclocross is an exciting and amazingly painful discipline of cycling.
 In the beginning (early 1900′s) it was intended for road cyclists interested in training and racing during the winter off-season in Europe.
 The idea is that if you are on grass and pavement, the speed is lower and the intensity is higher.
 Additionally with the introduction of barriers, which require the rider to dismount, run and jump over the barriers, a riders feet keep warm.
 In countries like Belgium, France, Holland, Italy and Switzerland, Cyclocross enjoys tremendous popularity.

 A Cyclocross race is a 45-60 minute circuit race that takes place on a short loop.
 It takes between 5 and 10 minutes to complete one lap.
 The course is a mixture of grass, dirt, asphalt, sand and hopefully mud and snow.
 The racer’s route includes several forced dismounts and running sections.
 A good course will favor the purebred Cyclocross bike over a mountain bike regardless of the off road and weather conditions.